Haugen Law Firm, P.C. Helps You Protect Your Children's Future

-As a parent, few decisions are more important—or more emotional—than planning who will care for your children if you are no longer able to.
-While it’s not easy to think about, naming a guardian for your minor children is one of the most critical components of a sound estate plan.
+As a parent, few decisions are more important, or more emotional, than planning who will care for your children if you are no longer able to.
+Naming a guardian for your minor children is one of the most critical components of a sound estate plan.

-At Haugen Law Firm, P.C., we work with families across Denton, Collin, Cooke, Dallas, and Tarrant Counties to ensure their estate plans reflect their wishes and protect their children—just like we’d protect our own.
+At Haugen Law Firm, P.C., we work with families to ensure their estate plans reflect their wishes and protect their children.

 Why Naming a Guardian Is So Important